 “It’s a red flag to me when a mom is especially fearful and defensive.
 It’s a sign to look further into the possibility of reactive attachment disorder in the family,” says Lien.
 “The outpouring of care that moms often give is, ironically, what makes the child so fearful of her, leading to chaos in the home.
 With time, Mom develops post-traumatic stress disorder.
 Moms often tell me they feel crazy.”

-Lien was the keynote speaker at the annual Navigating RAD experience and presented “'Why Am I Feeling Crazy?': The Life of RAD Parenting.”
+Lien is the keynote speaker at the annual Navigating RAD experience and presented “'Why Am I Feeling Crazy?': The Life of RAD Parenting.”

 For those outside of the home, and even for Dad, this “battle” all seems rather overblown.
 No one else experiences the child in the same way as Mom.
 Others rarely see the same behaviors she does.

 In fact, the child is often extremely pleasant with other people.
 Children with reactive attachment disorder have learned the art of manipulation as a means of safety.
 They are able to keep people at bay by triangulating them.